belle2/basf2/online_book/prerequisites/python.rst

 `Jupyter <https://jupyter.org/>`_ Notebooks are interactive notebooks that allow one to visualise code, data and outputs in a linear and clear way.
 When you run a notebook you have an operating system called a kernel that runs the code .
-Each block in a jupyter notebook is a 'cell'.
+Each block in a jupyter notebook is a "cell".
 These cells can be run using the kernel by clicking the run button or by pressing ``Shift + Enter``.
 When you run a cell, the kernel will process and store any variables or dataframes you define.
 If your kernel crashes, you will have to restart it.